faical-yannick-congo/Pledgeo/avoiding_common_attacks.md

 }
 ```

-#### Use of state machines
+#### Poison data

-A number of functions are restricted from being called unless a certain state condition is met.
+The functions are restricted (through 'Require' statements) from being called unless a certain state condition is met (state machines), the input parameters are valid, and the calling addresses are the ones permissioned.